 MOD

-RESOLUTION 179 (REV. BUSAN, 2014)
+RESOLUTION 179 (REV. DUBAI, 2018)

 ITU's role in child online protection

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recognizing

-a) Resolution 67 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;
+a) Resolution 67 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;

 b) Resolution 45 (Rev. Dubai, 2014) of WTDC, on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam,

-considering
+c) The sustainable Development Goals, adopted by UNGA Resolution A/70/1 “Transforming our world: the 2030 Agenda for Sustainable Development”, especially Goals 4, 5, 9 and 16, which cover the issue of child online protection, considering

 a) that the Internet plays a very important role in the provision of education for children, enriching the curriculum and helping to bridge language and other barriers between the children of all nations;